HiWARPs/cactus-backend/pull_request_template.md

 # What does this PR do?
-(Add a description and a link to a JIRA ticket)

-# List steps on how to test your PR.
+# List steps on how to test this PR.

 # Anything else the reviewer should know about?